4.8. Spectrum Classes

 584.75088...

-When dominant or complementary are not existent (e.g. magenta can’t be described by a wavelength), the values are set to NaN (not a number).
-You can find a visualization on both dominant and complementary wavelengths on this Wiki page.
+When dominant or complementary are non-existent (e.g. magenta can’t be described by a wavelength), the values are set to NaN (not a number).
+You can find a visualization on both dominant and complementary wavelengths on this Wikipedia page.

-The FWHM (full width at half maximum) is calculated usin:
+The FWHM (full width at half maximum) is computed in the following way:

 >>> spec.fwhm()